mario01010/Covert-Hex-Dec/README.md

 Convert Hexadecimal numeri in Decimal number and Decimal to Hexadecimal

 -------------------------------------------------
-  Create by Mario for a school project
+  Created by Mario for a school project
 -------------------------------------------------

 select the option corresponding to the operation you want to perform and enter the numbers to convert